Hexagram 3ZhūnSprouting

 60-second read

 Sprouting names the moment after Heaven initiates and Earth receives — the first sprout pushing against ground that has not yet learned to let it through.
-The discipline is structural, not energetic.
+The discipline is structural, not a matter of pushing harder.
 Do not push for visible growth.
 Plant the helper at line 2, secure the marriage at line 4, and refuse the chase at line 3 where you do not yet have the guide.
-The hexagram statement is unusually generous — great success and correctness — but only on the condition that the founder appoints the early supporters before pressing forward.
+The hexagram statement is unusually generous — great success and correctness — but only on the condition that you appoint the early supporters before pressing forward.

 The hexagram